Miniatures - Doll Houses and Furniture

 For a complete miniature house, there must be ample display area, preferably an area away from the walls, to ensure a good view of all sides of the house.

 Building a whole miniature house means an architectural style has to be chosen.
-That’s part of the essence of miniature collectibles crafting.
+That’s part of the essence of miniature collectables crafting.
 A craftsman may choose to follow one period in history.

 On the other hand, if individual room crafting is the aim of the craftsman, then he can choose to have just a few rooms, all with their own different periods and style.